soulmonk/test-auto-release-npm-package/README.md

 - wait and check create release after git action done )

 ## To do it Automatic

+Note: Not all changes in the main branch can be triggered as a new publication

 Update `npm-publish.yml` flow `on: push: branches: [ main ]`